Liuchen1997/RFAConv/README.md

 ****

 # Training environment
-The equipment for all experiments are based on RTX3090.
-In the classification experiments, we use four RTX3090 to train the model in parallel.
-In the experiments, Cuda version and Pytroch version are 11.1 and 1.8.1, respectively.
+All modles are trained on RTX3090, Cuda version, Pytroch and Python version are 11.1, 1.8.1 and 3.8, respectively.

 ## Numerical results on ImageNet